 This brings us to the hidden strength of humans.
 We use identity, context, tone, body language, and conditional rules to create thought and behavior.
 You might remember Data, the android from Star Trek: The Next Generation that tried to be funny.
 Chess is easy; comedy is hard.
 If Rosanne Barr tried to do a standup routine written by Dave Chapelle, she would face problems.
 Luckily, we are evolving together, rapidly, and to a higher consciousness of love.
 It is race between us and the rise of think allegedly thinking machines controlled by maniacal humans.

 A machine has no identity but can still be received as being politically insensitive so the list of barred words, ideas, and expressions would make it impossible to act with savoir faire amongst humans.
 As I discussed in this blog about the Covington kids people know who is allowed to use “the N word” and immediately contextualize it based on perceived context cues.
-If you don’t believe me, read this blog about the, two of whom was called that horrible word in front of their friends and yet absolutely no one seems upset about it.
+If you don’t believe me, read this blog where I explain how this child was called that horrible word in front of his friends and yet absolutely no one seems upset about it.

 So, my friends, it is time to abandon the quest for artificial intelligence before it gets out of hand.
 Even with the current con of “quantum computing”, machines will never be able to hold multiple meaning for multiple words and ideas, based on irregular and illogical contexts.